mofux/mail-io/doc/plugins/queue-core.md

 `file` is the path to the temporary file created by the `data/core` plugin.
 This file contains the RAW content of the message (including headers) received by the client.

+It also adds `mail` to the request object, which is the parsed mail content including headers and attachment (parsed using mailparser)

 If no more `queue` listeners are available, this plugin will always accept the request with the message `250 OK`, which indicates to the client that the data has been successfully processed.
 Once all `queue` listeners have been processed, the `data/core` plugin makes sure to delete the temporary message file referenced in `res.file`, so please don't rely on the file always being existent.